Conservation and cleaning at Calke

 " During the summer holidays when it gets busy, the glass needs cleaning more often.
 We use a mixture of methylated spirit and water which gets the fingerprints off easily, with a cloth and a tea towel to dry the glass. "

 Keeping the pests at bay

 In total we have 88 pest traps across the house, stables and church.
 These are checked four times a year, and the results are sent off to the conservator.

 The most common pests we find are woodworm and carpet beetle, which can both be dealt with by the conservation team at Calke.
-A water-based pesticide called constrain is sprayed onto the infested object to eliminate the pests.
+Firstly, a water-based pesticide called constrain is sprayed onto the infested object to eliminate the pests.

-To get rid of carpet beetle, the object is wrapped up in sealed plastic and put in the freezer!
+For persistent or large scale infestations, the object is wrapped up in sealed plastic and put in the freezer.
 This usually combats the infestation.

 A busy conservation team

-Kim (Conservation and Engagement Assistant) organises and implements various engagement activities in the house.
-This could be cleaning silver while the house is open, or opening up cupboards or stores that are normally closed, giving our visitors a glimpse behind closed doors!
+Kim, our Conservation and Engagement Assistant, organises and implements various engagement activities in the house for our visitors to see during their visit.
+This could be cleaning silver while the house is open, or opening up cupboards or stores that are normally closed, giving our visitors a glimpse behind closed doors.

 Keeping Calke alive

 Your support is vital to our conservation work.
 When you explore the un-stately home, we can continue to look after its unique history.
 Thank you.